interplaynetary/free-association/README.md

 Thus far we have principally spoken of free-association between individuals, but what about between organizations, communities, states etc.?

-If States/Organizations mutually recognized eachother's contributions towards their own self actualization, and surplus flowed bi-directionally, there would be no more need for imports/exports or international-trade because resources and coordinations flows as surplus from mutual-recognized contributors.
+If States/Organizations mutually recognized eachother's contributions towards the realization of eachother's priorities, and surplus flowed bi-directionally, there would be no more need for imports/exports or international-trade because resources and coordinations flows as surplus from mutual-recognized contributors.

 Internally each state/organization would have a mechanism for collective setting of the proportions of the branches of self-actualization of their community.
 For example: **Each member has an equal share of proportion-setting-power (at which levels?)**